OpenFreeEnergy/openfe/docs/index.rst

 the Tutorials illustrate the application of the package, while the User Guide describe the theoretical framework and structure of the package.
-The Cookbook supplies snippets of code for various minor tasks, and lastly, the API Reference provides a direct technical explanation of our code
+The Cookbook supplies snippets of code for various minor tasks, and lastly, the API Reference provides a direct technical explanation of our code.

 **Useful Links**:
 `OpenFE Website <https://openfree.energy/>`__ |